jkeresman01/KanbanBoard-Ntier/README.md

 # Kanban Board - N-tier #

 Simple kanban board using N-tier (layered) architecute.
-Will be converted to screaming architecture and clean architecute.
+Will be converted to screaming architecture, clean architecute.

 ## Backend structure ##